Hey-Mentor/mentor-mobile/README.md

 `yarn install`

 5. Add `config.js` which should contain the env vars.
-**Note:** If you're using a local dev env, make sure that `API_URL` and `API_TEST_URL` are pointing to your machine's IP address rather than 127.0.0.1/localhost as 127.0.0.1/localhost would basically point the mobile phone to itself
+**Note:** If you're using a local dev env, make sure that `API_URL` and `API_TEST_URL` are pointing to your machine's IP address rather than 127.0.0.1 or localhost as 127.0.0.1/localhost will point the mobile phone to itself

 6. Execute: